Peer to peer lending 2023

 - Difficult to withdraw investments early – We'd strongly advise against investing in P2P loans if there's a chance you'll need the money back early.
 Some lending platforms are more flexible than others, but you may be charged a fee to release the funds before repayments are due.

-Like with any form of investment, it could be worth doing if you're confident you can manage the risks – but you should never invest more money than you can afford to lose.
+Like with any form of investment, you should never invest more money than you can afford to lose.

 Peer to peer lending sites

-At the time of writing, some smaller firms are still accepting new investors such as Folk2Folk and CrowdProperty.
+At the time of writing, some smaller firms are still accepting new investors, such as Folk2Folk and CrowdProperty.
 Smaller P2P firms (or any P2P firms, for that matter) may be at risk of struggling with the economic climate.
-Plus, smaller firms may potentially have fewer measures in place to repay investors if borrowers are unable to keep up with the repayments.
+Plus, smaller firms may potentially have fewer measures in place to repay investors if borrowers can't keep up with the repayments.

 If you are considering investing in peer to peer loans, please do thorough research, make sure you're aware of the risks and don't invest any money you couldn't afford to lose.